nbul/Cytoskeleton/README.md

 1. **cytoskeleton** with the corresponding tif projections (we use maximum projection in this case), which will be analysed for alignminet of cytoskeleton fibers within cells.

-1. **cytoskeleton** with the corresponding tif projections (we use average projection in this case), which will be analysed for density and uniformity of cytoskeleton organisation.
+1. **cytoskeleton_average** with the corresponding tif projections (we use average projection in this case), which will be analysed for density and uniformity of cytoskeleton organisation.

 Images should be numbered, but the numbers do not have to be sequencial, and the names might contain additional information.
 The numbers in image names will be used in the output files.